cloudflare/workerd/src/workerd/jsg/README.md

   }
 ```

-All j`sg::Object` instances provide a basic implementation of these methods.
+All `jsg::Object` instances provide a basic implementation of these methods.
 Within a `jsg::Object`, your only responsibility would be to implement the
 helper `visitForMemoryInfo(jsg::MemoryTracker& tracker) const` method only
 if the type has additional fields that need to be tracked.
 This works a